chmouel/fzf-select-file/README.md

-# FZF Select zsh plugin
+# FZF select file zsh plugin

 A simple plugin to let you select some files on the command line with fzf and exa